List of past Lucchese crime family mobsters: Thomas Ricciardi

 Thomas "Tommy Boy" Ricciardi is a former soldier who is currently in witness protection.
 Both Thomas and his brother Daniel were associated with the Lucchese family's New Jersey faction before becoming government informants.
 Ricciardi was a member of Michael Taccetta's inner circle and controlled the group's illegal gambling operations.
 In August 1988, Ricciardi, along with his brother Daniel and twenty other members of the New Jersey faction, were acquitted in a 21-month trial.
-On April 18, 1991, Ricciardi was indicted, along with Michael Taccetta, Anthony Accetturo, and Michael Perna, on corruption charges.
+On April 18, 1991, Ricciardi was indicted, along with Michael Taccetta, Anthony Accetturo and Michael Perna, on corruption charges.
 On August 13, 1993, they were all convicted of racketeering and both Thomas Ricciardi and Anthony Accetturo agreed to become government witnesses and testified against Taccetta and Perna.
 On September 6, 2001, Ricciardi was released from prison after serving 10 years, and is now currently in the witness protection program.

 Vincent Salanardi

 Vincent "Vinny Baldy" Salanardi is a former soldier of the Vario crew who became a government informant.
 In 2002, Salanardi was indicted along with consigliere Joseph Caridi, acting capo John "Johnny Sideburns" Cerrella and others.
-Salanardi reported to acting capo John "Johnny Sideburns" Cerrella and assisted in extorting the Hudson & McCoy Fish House restaurant in Freeport, Long Island.
+Salanardi reported to Cerrella and assisted in extorting the Hudson & McCoy Fish House restaurant in Freeport, Long Island.
 He began cooperating with the government, and continued to collect money from a loanshark debt and was dropped from the witness protection program.
 In March 2006, Salanardi was sentenced to 11 years and three months in prison.
 Salanardi was released from prison on October 29, 2012.